cantikapf/IR-study-companion/_chapters/000-front/010-title.md

 ---
-slug: book
+slug: disclaimer
-title: Demo Book
+title: Disclaimer
-abstract: An example book for showcasing the Jekyll Chapterbook theme.
+abstract: The disclaimer of this study guide
 ---

 By Jason Grimes